Nuclear-matter saturation and symmetry energy within $\Delta$--full chiral effective field theory: Abstract

 \section{Abstract}

-Nuclear saturation is a key property of low-energy nuclear physics that depends on fine details of the nuclear interaction.
+Nuclear saturation and the symmetry energy are key properties of low-energy nuclear physics that depend on fine details of the nuclear interaction.
+The equation-of-state around saturation is also an important anchor for extrapolations to higher densities and studies of neutron stars.
 Here we develop a unified statistical framework that uses realistic nuclear forces to link the theoretical modeling of finite nuclei and infinite nuclear matter.
 We construct fast and accurate emulators for nuclear-matter observables and employ an iterative history-matching approach to explore and reduce the enormous parameter domain of $\Delta$-full chiral interactions.
-We find that model calibration including \nuc{16}{O} observables gives saturation predictions that are more accurate and have a smaller variance than those that only use few-body data.
+We perform rigorous uncertainty quantification and find that model calibration including \nuc{16}{O} observables gives saturation predictions that are more precise than those that only use few-body data.

 {\it Introduction---} A key question in low-energy nuclear physics is whether it is possible to successfully describe all systems from finite nuclei to infinite nuclear matter using nucleons as effective degrees of freedom.
 Realistic interaction models based on \chiEFT{} used in combination with \emph{ab initio} methods, that solve the many-body problem with controlled approximations, have the potential to deliver on that research program~\cite{machleidt2011,hebeler2011,ekstrom2013,ekstrom2015a,jiang2020,soma2020,Hu:2021trw,maris2022,elhatisari2022}.
 However, using a complicated interaction model and calibration data with limited independence implies a risk for overfitting unless relevant theoretical uncertainties are accounted for.
 Furthermore, the extrapolation from well-studied few-nucleon systems to heavier nuclei and infinite nuclear matter will lead to increasing variances in model predictions.
 Therefore it becomes important to study the precision of these predictions and to explore the sensitivity to different choices of calibration data.
-The emergence of nuclear saturation---represented by a minimum in the equation-of-state for infinite \SNM{}---is particularly important since it affects bulk properties (such as binding energies and radii) of finite atomic nuclei.
+The emergence of nuclear saturation---represented by a minimum in the \EOS{} for infinite \SNM{}---is particularly important since it affects bulk properties (such as binding energies and radii) of finite atomic nuclei.
+Furthermore, the density dependence of the \EOS{} for \PNM{} is central for the physics of neutron stars \cite{Dietrich:2020efo,Huth:2021bsp,Lattimer:2023rpe}.